Vangetsu/PromptBunny/README.md

 ## Why this repository?

-This project aims to enhance the capabilities and applications of text2image AI.
-Text2image AI is a type of AI that can generate realistic and relevant images from text input.
-However, text2image AI often requires specific and detailed text input to produce good results.
+This project aims to enhance the capabilities and applications of text2image AIs like Midjourney.
+Midjourney AI is a type of AI that can generate realistic and relevant images from text input.
+However, Midjourney AI often requires specific and detailed text input to produce good results.
 Chatgpt prompts are a way of using chatgpt, a conversational AI, to generate image prompts from natural language input.
-Image prompts are text descriptions that are more suitable for text2image AI to generate images from.
+Image prompts are text descriptions that are more suitable for Midjourney AI to generate images from.
 By using chatgpt prompts, you can:

 - Generate image prompts from simple or vague text input
 - Generate image prompts from different perspectives or styles